List of aviation accidents and incidents involving CFIT: Pakistan International Airlines Flight 268

-Pakistan International Airlines Flight 268 was an Airbus A300, registration AP-BCP, which crashed while approaching Kathmandu's Tribhuvan International Airport on 28 September 1992.
+Pakistan International Airlines Flight 268 was an Airbus A300, registration AP-BCP, which crashed while approaching Kathmandu's Tribhuvan International Airport on September 28, 1992.
 All 167 people on board were killed.
-Flight 268 is the worst crash of Pakistan International Airlines, and the worst to ever occur in Nepal.
+Flight 268 is the worst crash of Pakistan International Airlines and the worst to ever occur in Nepal.

 Investigators determined that the accident had been caused mainly by pilot error.
 Visibility was poor due to overcast and the ground proximity warning system would not have been triggered in time because of the steep terrain.
 The approach plates for Kathmandu issued to PIA pilots were also determined to be unclear, and Nepalese air traffic controllers were judged timid and reluctant to intervene in what they saw as piloting matters such as terrain separation.
-The report recommended that ICAO review navigational charts and encourage their standardisation, and that the approach to Kathmandu Airport be changed to be less complex.
+The report recommended that ICAO review navigational charts and encourage their standardization, and that the approach to Kathmandu Airport be changed to be less complex.

+1996 Croatia USAF CT-43 crash (IFO 21)

+On April 3, 1996, a United States Air Force Boeing CT-43A (Flight IFO-21) crashed on approach to Dubrovnik, Croatia, while on an official trade mission.
+The aircraft was carrying United States Secretary of Commerce Ron Brown and 34 other people.
+While attempting an instrument approach to Dubrovnik Airport, the airplane crashed into a mountainside.
+All aboard died in the crash except one who died en route to a hospital.

+Alitalia Flight 660

+On August 2, 1968, Alitalia Flight 660 crashed while on approach to Milan Malpensa Airport, a stopover on a flight from Rome Fiumicino Airport to Montréal–Trudeau International Airport.
+The aircraft, a Douglas DC-8-43 registered as I-DIWF, crashed into Mount San Giacomo.
+Every passenger and crew member survived the initial impact, but 12 passengers were killed by the subsequent fire.

+Korean Air Flight 803

+On July 27, 1989, Korean Air Flight 803, a Douglas DC-10-30 operating the flight from King Abdulaziz International Airport to Tripoli International Airport, crashed into the ground after descending below the glideslope.
+The investigation found that the pilots attempted to descend below the decision height under the thought that they were on the glide.
+The resulting crash killed 75 of the 199 people on board.